Römerstadt: The architect and planner Ernst May

 In 1925 Frankfurt's mayor, Ludwig Landmann, selected the architect Ernst May from Breslau in Silesia to take control of all building and construction departments in the city.
 Although May did not solve the housing crisis he inherited, he did commence an unprecedented program of innovative planning, research, and construction that attracted the attention of and participation by many of Europe's leading architects and planners.

 May was a socialist and saw that planning could be used to create a more equitable society.
 However, his approach to planning was not very democratic.
 Unlike North American planners, German planners were not expected to consider the preferences and desires of the community (Mullin, 1977, p-5-6).

 In line with the Garden City movement, May's program required the greater part of the population to live in a series of new decentralized satellite cities, clustered around Frankfurt, to which they would be connected with high-speed roads and public transit.
 In all, 14 new settlements were built, housing about 60,000 people.
 One of the better-known of the satellite towns was Römerstadt.

 May conceived the satellite settlements as being daughter towns; each settlement was to be tied to Frankfurt by roads, infrastructure, and transit lines.
 However, the mother centre (Frankfurt) would provide very few of the requirements for daily living.
-Planners were given the role of building the entire communities’ infrastructure including schools, churches, community centres, shops, playing fields, gardens, work places and of course, housing.
+Planners were given the role of building the entire communities’ infrastructure including schools, churches, community centres, shops, playing fields, gardens, workplaces and of course, housing.
 In the theme of the Garden City movement, a green-belt link was to be created between the new settlements to foster a new sense of community (Mullin, 1977, p.
 8).

 May was an apprentice of Raymond Unwin in England, a Garden City advocator who promoted new housing estates that would provide high-density low-rise housing for middle-income workers both in large blocks and in long row houses.

 Mullin (1977) states that May insisted that housing be constructed as inexpensively as possible.
 To achieve this he advocated using standardized designs, which would be mass-produced.
 The need to supply cheap housing was imperative during the 1920s as Germany was under significant economic hardship due to the war (p.
 8).